philsinatra/IDM221/instructor_materials/IDM221-02-text-git.md

 - 70% of mobile searches lead to some type of action within an hour
 - 40% of users will choose a different search result if the first one isn't mobile friendly
 - 45% of mobile users ages 18 to 29 use smartphones every day for searches
-- by 2017, 87% of connected devices will be smartphones and tablets
+- as of 2017, 87% of connected devices are smartphones and tablets

 ---